zamanianlab/ZamanianLabDocs/docs/labmanual.md

 10. **Worm boxes:** Dirty worm boxes are placed in drying oven in autoclave room for a few days.
 Clean boxes are found on top of shelving unit in picking room in 230.
 Boxes should be changed out often.

-11.	**Dirty Glassware:** Dirty glassware in 230 goes in tub on cart by the sink.
+11.	**Dirty glassware:** Dirty glassware in 230 goes in tub on cart by the sink.
 Dirty glassware in 223 goes in or next to sink.
 Glassware is cleaned in the dishwasher in autoclave room on program #4.

 12.	**Empty cardboard boxes:** Empty carboard boxes go on top of blue mixed paper bin by the elevator.